 Ocracoke Island Campground (Ocracoke Island)

-Ocracoke Island Campground is listed among Gorp.com's ten best tent campgrounds in the Carolinas.
+Ocracoke Island Campground made Fox News Travel's list of the seven best beach camping spots in America.
 Located along the Cape Hatteras Natural Seashore, this campground takes a bit of effort to get to, as the island is accessible only by ferry or air.
 The campground is open early April through late October.

 RV and tent campsites are available, though there are no electricity or sewer hookups.
 Grills are available.
 The campground has toilets and cold showers.
 There are dunes separating the campground from the beach, but all campsites are on sandy soil.
 See the campground's website to book your reservations.